xdrpp/stc/README.md

 To install `stc`, you will also need [pandoc](https://pandoc.org/) to format the man page.

+## Documentation for unreleased versions

+When new features are added, the latest godoc documentation is available [here][gh-pages].

 ## Building `stc` for experimental protocol versions